dart-lang/stream_transform/README.md

 Scan is like fold, but instead of producing a single value it yields each intermediate accumulation.

+# startWith, startWithMany, startWithStream

+Prepend a value, an iterable, or a stream to the beginning of another stream.

 # switchMap, switchLatest

 Flatten a Stream of Streams into a Stream which forwards values from the most